danninagh/NetFin/README.md

 <br>

-This add-on hides the default Jellyfin logo and swaps it for your own image in the header area.
+This add-on adjusts the size of the touch buttons on mobile devices.

 ```css
 /* ================= MOBILE TOUCH FIX ================= */